Dieter Wang, PhD

 About me

-I first joined the Bank in 2018 during my doctoral studies and am now part of the Long-Term Finance team, under the Finance, Competitiveness and Innovation Global Practice.
+I first joined the Bank in 2018 during my doctoral studies and am currently consulting various units of the World Bank, such as the Long-Term Finance team, under the Finance, Competitiveness and Innovation Global Practice.
 You can read up on my latest work on World Bank blogs.
+I have led the development of the new Sovereign ESG Data Portal.

 Sustainability-linked Bonds